4 Surprising Effects of Phone Scrolling on Your Brain

 Everywhere you look, people are scrolling.
 Have you ever noticed just how many people around you are actively scrolling at any given moment?
 In restaurants, airports, grocery store lines, taking a walk…they’re scrolling.

 If you’re like me, you never intend to be a victim of mindless scrolling.
 I don’t think any of us with intentions and goals for our day mean to lose our valuable time to a social feed.
 I know you want to master being a High Performer and I also know that you can’t afford to continue wasting time.
 That said, it’s time to find some practical handles for conquering this “spell”.
-Because chances are, chucking your phone to escape it’s time-wasting-wrath, isn’t an option!
+Because chances are, chucking your phone to escape its time-wasting-wrath, isn’t an option!

 What Happens In Your Brain When You Scroll?